JIAQI13/FinalProject/README.md

 ReactJS with D3.js to create intuitive user interface and visualize the data with animation and diagram Git for version control

-Stretch tech stack:
-Jira for project management using scrum development method GraphQL for the backend for less API calls and more responsive design Jenkins with docker to accelerate the development process

 ## Getting Started